michael131468/mpv/DOCS/man/en/options.rst

             ``--sub-text-...`` option.
 This won't always work, because the dialogue style doesn't necessary use this name, and it might break other advanced uses of the ASS format.
+    :override: Try to force the font style as defined by the ``--sub-text-*`` options.
+Requires a modified libass, can break rendering easily.
+            Probably more reliable than ``force``.

 ``--ass-use-margins``
     Enables placing toptitles and subtitles in black borders when they are